 - How IPL Treatment is Performed

-- Possible Risks or Side Effects
+- Possible Risks or Side Effects of IPL Treatment

 - How Much Does IPL Cost in New Jersey?

 - IPL Treatment FAQs

 A photofacial is a non-invasive treatment that uses light to correct facial imperfections.
 These are not the same thing as laser treatments, which only treat surface-level issues.
 Photofacials consist of IPL treatment, which stands for Intense Pulsed Light.

 This type of treatment delivers visible light into the skin in short bursts.
 This light penetrates the skin, leaving the surface of the skin undamaged, and is absorbed by the unwanted discolored spots.
 The pigmented skin coagulates and tightens, darkening before sloughing off to reveal bright, fresh skin.

 The light used is delivered at a very specific range of wavelengths, depending on the nature of the problem area.
 The broad wavelength enables IPL devices to penetrate deeper into the skin, effectively removing the source of unwanted pigmentation, while leaving surrounding tissue unaffected.

 What are the Benefits of an IPL Treatment?